kateromaniuk/bank-churn-analysis-tableau/README.md

-# bank-churn-analysis-tableau
+# Bank Churn Analysis in Tableau

 # 🏦 Project Background

-This study project is based on the [Bank Customer Churn Dataset] from Kaggle.
+This study project is based on the [Bank Customer Churn Dataset](https://www.kaggle.com/datasets/gauravtopre/bank-customer-churn-dataset) from Kaggle.
 The dataset simulates a European retail bank with around 10,000 clients, offering personal accounts, savings, loans, and credit products in Germany, Spain, and France.
 This year, a major challenge for the company has been its customer churn – a big percentage of clients closed their accounts and left.
 As a data analyst, I was tasked with understanding churn patterns and finding the main risk factors.

 The bank's key business metrics include:
 - **Churn Rate:** 20.37% (2,037 clients out of 10,000 left in 2025)